 The shifter’s bump can also make it more difficult to brake for small hands.
 It may force the child to position their hand further away from the grip shifter – towards the end of the handlebars.
 While this makes it easier for the rider to grip the handlebars, it positions their hand farther away from the brake lever, making it more challenging to reach the brake lever.

 To be fair, the Shimano Tourney shifter is very common at this price point, making this an issue with ALL bikes in the Premier’s price range.

 The Polygon Premiers come with quality v-brakes that have plenty of stopping power straight out of the box – without any adjustments.
 While one would expect a new bike to have perfectly tuned brakes and shifters straight out of the box, this is rarely with case (even with high-end brands).

-The Polygon Premier Ultralight is hands down the best kids bike you can buy for under $350.
-Regardless of whether your child is a timid or aggressive rider, or if they are riding around the block or around the campsite, you can’t go wrong with the 20″ or 24″ Polygon Premier.
+The Polygon Premier Ultralight and Polygon Premier XC are hands down the best 20″ and 24″ bikes you can buy for under $400.
+Whether your child is a timid or aggressive rider, or if they are riding around the block or around the campsite, you can’t go wrong with the 20″ or 24″ Polygon Premier.

 The Ultralight is best for kids sticking mainly to paved riding, while the XC kicks it up a notch with a suspension fork to give an extra bit of “popping power” when hitting small jumps and curbs.